Sejm

+During the existence of the Polish People's Republic, the Sejm, then a unicameral parliament, was the supreme organ of state power in the country.
+It was the only government branch in the state, and per the principle of unified power, all state organs were subservient to it.
+However, in practice it was widely considered to be a rubber stamp legislature which existed to approve decisions made by the ruling party, the Polish United Workers' Party (PZPR) as a formality, and which had little or no real power of its own.
+After the collapse of communism in 1989, the Sejm was restored as a bicameral, democratically elected parliament under the current Third Polish Republic.

 History

 Kingdom of Poland

 Sejm (an ancient Proto-Lechitic word meaning "gathering" or "meeting") traces its roots to the King's Councils – wiece – which gained authority during the time of Poland's fragmentation (1146-1295).
 The 1180 Sejm in Łęczyca (known as the 'First Polish parliament') was the most notable, in that it established laws constraining the power of the ruler.
 It forbade arbitrary sequestration of supplies in the countryside and takeover of bishopric lands after the death of a bishop.
 These early Sejms only convened at the King's behest.

 Following the 1493 Sejm in Piotrków, it became a regularly convening body, to which indirect elections were held every two years.
 The bicameral system was also established; the Sejm then comprised two chambers: the Senat (Senate) of 81 bishops and other dignitaries; and the Chamber of Deputies, made up of 54 envoys elected by smaller local sejmik (assemblies of landed nobility) in each of the Kingdom's provinces.
 At the time, Poland's nobility, which accounted for around 10% of the state's population (then the highest amount in Europe), was becoming particularly influential, and with the eventual development of the Golden Liberty, the Sejms powers increased dramatically.